syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Redaction.md

 {% endhighlight %}
 {% endtabs %}

-N> You can overwrite the existing marked regions with the new regions, By passing the value `true` to the `clearExisting` parameter of `MarkRegions` method.
+N> You can overwrite the existing marked regions with the new regions, By passing the value `true` for the `clearExisting` parameter of `MarkRegions` method.

 ## Customizing redaction appearance